Adeilmo226/Adeilmo226.github.io/projects/CampusSimulation.md

 Features of the Simulation:

 The simulation recreates various challenges and operational scenarios in a virtual campus setting.
 It models the movement and interaction of several entities, including drones, humans, robots, porch pirates, and even weather-based elements like clouds.
 Each entity follows a unique behavior pattern, simulating real-world interactions and challenges.
 This provides a solid framework for experimenting with algorithms and design patterns in a realistic setting.

 Key Entities:

 Drones: Execute package deliveries by flying between user-defined pickup and drop-off locations.
 Humans and Helicopters: Add movement and activity to the simulation, enriching the campus atmosphere.
 Robots and Porch Pirates: Compete to retrieve packages, adding a security-based gameplay element.
 Weather Elements: Affect the behavior and speed of all moving entities in the simulation.

-	Extensions
-Porch Pirate Extension
+Porch Pirate Extension:
-What does it do?

 The porch pirate extension simulates a race between a robot and roaming porch pirates to retrieve a package.
 The robot starts at Keller Hall and navigates toward the package using the A* algorithm, while porch pirates wander the map randomly.
 If a porch pirate reaches the package first, it is considered stolen, and both the package and robot are removed from the simulation.

 Why is it interesting and useful in real life?